GoogleCloudPlatform/eventarc-samples/processing-pipelines/image-workflows/README.md

         - urls: ${args.urls}
 ```

-In the next `label`, `resize` and `watermark` steps, workflow makes a call to
+In the `label` step, Workflows make a call to Labeler and captures the response
-Labeler, Resizer and Watermarker services with the bucket and file information
-and capture their responses.

-Here's the `label` step as an example:
+of response (top 3 labels):

 ```yaml
   - label: